txsun1997/Black-Box-Tuning/README.md

   --exported_model_name 'model' \
   --optimized_model_name 'optimized_model'
 ```
-You can get the following results in ~4.4 ± 0.1 minutes,
+You can get the following results in 4.4 ± 0.1 minutes,
-compared to pytorch version of bbt whose performance time is ~8.8 ± 0.1 minutes (depends on hardware settings)
+compared to pytorch version of bbt whose training time is 8.8 ± 0.15 minutes (depends on hardware settings)

 | SST-2 split | Best Accuracy  |
 | ----------- | -------------- |